 Likewise, an immune system can learn about diseases it

-has not (yet) encountered by only being exposed to the protein coats associated
+has not yet encountered by being exposed to the protein coats associated

 with viruses collected by scientists.
-The substance is known as a
+The end-product is known as a

 vaccine and the information

 cases a vaccine is a collection of multiple viruses that have been

 sliced-and-diced by enzymes during the manufacturing process (rendering them

 protein segments of these viruses are then injected into the body where the

 immune system notices something foreign then begins manufacturing protein